levelup360pro/agentic-ai-examples/marketing-team/README.md

 ### Why This Boundary?

-**v1.0-reference proves the capability**: "Here's a production-ready agentic system with RAG, routing, evaluation, and UI—you can run it yourself."
+**v1.0-reference proves the capability**: "Here's an agentic system with RAG, routing, evaluation, and UI—you can run it yourself."

 **Private work proves operational maturity**: Deploying at scale, securing for regulated industries, integrating into real business workflows.